robotseye/FlexRound_LRQ/README.md

 ### 3) Transformation

-As the quantized model by FlexRound or LRQ possesses custom linear layers, we transform custom linear layers into nn.Linear.
+As the quantized model by FlexRound or LRQ consists of custom linear layers, we transform these custom linear layers into nn.Linear for convenience.

 For example, you quantized the Llama 2 7B model and save it to path/to/quantized_model, then
 ```